comput3ai/c3-render-backend/c3_render_worker/README.md

 ## Job Processing Flow

-1. Worker pulls job from Redis queue
+1. Worker peeks at the job queue without removing jobs
-2. Worker checks job type (csm, portrait, whisper, analyze)
-3. Worker obtains a GPU instance from Comput3.ai (or reuses existing instance)
+2. If the worker has an active GPU, it claims the job immediately
+3. If no GPU is available, worker waits for `PRE_LAUNCH_TIMEOUT` seconds before launching one
-4. Job is processed on the GPU instance
+4. After waiting, if the job is still available, the worker launches a GPU and processes the job
 5. Results are saved to the output directory
 6. Webhook notification is sent if a callback URL was provided
 7. Job status is updated in Redis

 ## GPU Instance Management

-- GPU instances are kept alive for 5 minutes after the last job
+- GPU instances are kept alive for `GPU_IDLE_TIMEOUT` seconds after the last job (default: 5 minutes)
+- Workers with existing GPUs claim jobs immediately, prioritizing warm GPU instances
+- New GPU launches are delayed to allow workers with existing GPUs to claim jobs first
 - A monitoring thread checks instance health regularly
 - Unhealthy instances are shut down and replaced

-- During job execution, the worker checks instance health more frequently
+## Image Processing

+- Portrait images are automatically resized while maintaining aspect ratio
+- Maximum dimensions are constrained to 1280px width and 720px height
+- Large images (>2048px in either dimension) are preprocessed to prevent ComfyUI failures
+- All image processing is handled with PIL for optimum performance